Wilmer Flores Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is fourth in MLB with a collective 9.4 strikeouts per nine innings.
+- The Braves pitching staff ranks fourth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Braves have the fifth-ranked team ERA among all MLB pitching staffs (3.84).
+- The Braves have a 3.80 team ERA that ranks fifth across all MLB pitching staffs.

-- Braves pitchers combine to surrender 125 home runs (one per game), the third-fewest in baseball.
+- Braves pitchers combine to surrender the third-fewest home runs in baseball (125 total, one per game).

-- In his last time out on Saturday against the New York Mets, the righty tossed seven scoreless innings while surrendering three hits.
+- The right-hander last pitched on Sunday against the New York Mets, when he tossed 4 2/3 innings, allowing six earned runs while giving up seven hits.

+- The 29-year-old has put up a 5.22 ERA and 5.4 strikeouts per nine innings across 19 games this season, while allowing a batting average of .268 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.